gbetorre/rischi/README.md

 </sub>

 ### 2025
+- [2.2.1] (25/02/2025) Added facility to insert multiple inputs through a single submission
 - [2.2.0] (19/02/2025) Added facility to insert new inputs and/or link an existing input to a process
 - [2.1.9] (14/02/2025) Presentation improvements (home)
 - [2.1.8] (10/02/2025) First draft implementation about the page to insert a new input